 Hi, I’m Ari.

-I’ve spent the last 15 years working as a professional writer and photographer.
+I’ve spent 15 years working as a writer and photographer.
 Before that, I was in a variety of administrative positions in human resources and finance.
 Before that, I waited tables.
 And before that, I was planning on being a psychologist.

 I’ve accumulated a wide range of skills over the years, and I think I am particularly good at writing in different voices, editing text for grammar and story, proofreading, and communicating.

-I have extensive experience with WordPress (.com & .org), Squarespace, Photoshop, Lightroom, Microsoft Office, photography, social media, graphic and web design, and digital content creation.
+I have extensive experience with WordPress, Squarespace, Adobe Photoshop, Adobe Lightroom, Microsoft Office (Word, Excel, Powerpoint), photography, social media, graphic and web design, and digital content creation.

 I also spent a good number of years writing and directing live sketch comedy.